ogivuk/learning/tdd-django/README.md

     * `self.assertRegex(_string_, _regex_)` - checks whether the given string matches the given regex.
     * `self.fail(...)` - fails no matter what with the given error message.
 * If called from command line, the `unittest` test runner can be launched by calling `unittest.main()` within `if __name__ == '__main__'`.
+    * Tests can be run with more detailed information by passing in the verbosity argument: `unittest.main(verbosity=2)`.

 #### Refactoring
 * Improving the code without changing its functionality.